-ordered the suspension of healthcare operations to meet their demands in all districts of Laghman province on 7 June, which resulted in the closure of 40 clinics for several weeks,67 and ordered the suspenseion of operations in 46 other clinics throughout all districts of Uruzgan province on 22 September, resulting in closures for two and a half months.
-In Badghis province, UNAMA attributed the closure of 34 clinics to Anti-Government Elements, the majority of which lasted for two weeks.
+- Laghman, Uruzgan, and Badghis - accounted for 120 of the 147 closures.
+Anti-Government Elements ordered the suspension of healthcare operations to meet their demands in all districts of Laghman province, which resulted in the closure of 40 clinics, on 7 June, for several weeks,67 and of 46 other clinics throughout all districts of Uruzgan province, on 22 September, for two and a half months.
+In Badghis province, UNAMA attributed to Anti-Government Elements the closure of 34 clinics, the majority of which lasted for two weeks.
 The forced closure of these health facilities affected a catchment area of close to 1.4 million people.
 The World Health Organization (WHO) estimated health services to have been unavailable to 738,647 persons that needed them at some point during the period.
 Women comprised 65 per cent of the estimated affected population.68

-UNAMA attributed seven incidents impacting healthcare to Pro-Government Forces, four of which concerned entry to medical facilities, including during search operations, resulting in damage or closure of clinics.
+UNAMA attributed seven incidents impacting healthcare to Pro-Government Forces, four of which concerned entry to medical facilities, including during search operations, and resulting in damage or closure of clinics.
 In one incident, on 9 December, the National Directorate of Security Special Forces raided a healthcare facility in Maywand district, Kandahar province, and burned down parts of it.
 UNAMA also recorded two incidents of harassment of medical staff: On 17 May, in Nimroz province, the Afghan National Police assaulted a medical staff for alleged failure to evacuate an injured colleague on time; and on 8 July the Afghan Local Police in Kunduz province searched the provincial medical facility for a Taliban member reportedly treated there, harassing staff after learning he had already been transferred by police.
 UNAMA also recorded one incident of Afghan Local Police blocking the provision of health supplies to a district in Badakhshan on 25 September.